AAfunian/AAfunian/README.md

 - 👋 Hi, I’m Amir Afunian.
-- 👀 I’m interested in working in programming, preferably with C++!
+- 👀 I’m passionate about programming, preferably with C++!
 - 🌱 I’m currently a part-time computer science student at Irvine Valley College.
 - 💞️ I’m looking forward to opportunities working in game or software development!
 - 📫 You can reach me at amirafunian@yahoo.com!